rafbcampos/fluent-gen-ts/docs/guide/cli.md

 # CLI Usage

-The fluent-gen CLI provides powerful commands for generating builders from your TypeScript interfaces and types.
+The fluent-gen-ts CLI provides powerful commands for generating builders from your TypeScript interfaces and types.
 This guide covers all available commands and their options.

 ## Installation